martius-lab/cluster_utils/README.md

 Generally, the usage mindset should be *"obtain some interpretable understanding of the influence of the hyperparameters"* rather than *"blackbox optimizer just tells me the best setting"*.
 Usually, early in the project many of the hyperparameters are more like ideas, or strategies.
 Cluster utils can then tell you which ideas (or their combinations) make sense.
-Later in a project, there only tend to be actual hyperparameters (i.e. transfering a working architecture to a new dataset), which can then be fit to this specific setting using cluster utils.
+Later in a project, there only tend to be actual hyperparameters (i.e. transferring a working architecture to a new dataset), which can then be fit to this specific setting using cluster utils.

 Here are some rules of thumbs to set the configuration values that can help you to get started.
 Keep in mind that following these does not necessarily lead to optimal results on your specific problem.